mikke89/RmlUiDoc/pages/faq.md

 my_document->Close();
 my_document = context->LoadDocument("main_menu.rml");
 ```
 This could eg. automatically be done any time `.rml` documents are saved to have your changes be reflected instantly.
 Users are themselves responsible to implement this automation, look into how to do this on your platform.
+Note that style sheets and templates are automatically cached, you may want to clear these first by calling `Rml::Factory::ClearStyleSheetCache()` and `Rml::Factory::ClearTemplateCache()`, respectively.

 Now, clearly any state or programmatically changed elements will be reset during this operation.
 Occasionally, it is desirable to keep the current state such as when only working on the style of the document.
 Then, users may call the following.